Database Migrations with CodeIgniter

 }

-Adding a second schema (called ‘002-add-name-fields.php’) to the application you can see how the database can be procedurally altered.
+By adding a second migration (named 002-add-name-fields.php) to the application, you can see how the database can be procedurally altered.

 class Migration_Add_Name_Fields extends CI_Migration {